slidevjs/slidev/docs/builtin/components.md

 ## Theme-provided Components

 Themes can provide components as well.
-Please read their documentations for what they have provided.
+Please read their documentation for what they have provided.

 Check more in the [directory structure](/custom/directory-structure) section.